 Ironically, despite her widespread popularity, Mina has never appeared in concert.
 While the singer has performed shows in nightclubs she has shyed away from appearing live in front of mass audiences in stadiums and concert halls.
 Mina is not a rock star.
 She is neither a composer nor a songwriter, but a performer of the highest rank, who chose television and studio recordings as the medium through which she would express her talent.

-In Italy, Mina has become a legend, a living icon and someone that appeals to more than just one generation.
+In Italy, Mina has become a legend, a living icon appealing to more than just one generation.
 The singer still delivers new songs every year, as a solo artist or in duets with other prestigious singers.
-The way Mina was able to become a legend while still alive is a feat in and of itself in the music industry.
-One reason Mina was able to rise to such a level, besides her gorgeous voice and obvious natural talent, was her knack for choosing the right songs to suit her.
-On this matter, a special mention must go to Alberto Testa, who with " Grande, Grande, Grande" probably wrote the best song Mina ever sang, and the one that definitely put her on the map.
+The way Mina was able to become a legend while still alive is a feat in and of itself in the music industry: one reason Mina was able to rise to such a level, besides her gorgeous voice and obvious natural talent, was her knack for choosing the right songs to suit her.
+On this matter, a special mention must go to Alberto Testa who, with " Grande, Grande, Grande," probably wrote the best song Mina ever sang, and the one that definitely put her on the map.